MorneL/Makeathon-Clock/README.md

 ### **Download code and install libraries**
 This project requires a few libraries to be compiled

-1. Clone the code from this repo if you have not done so yet and open the MakethonClock.ino file.
+1. Clone the code from this repo if you have not done so yet and open the MakeathonClock.ino file.
 2. Navigate to **Tools > Manage Libraries..** and search for the following libraries (allow additional dependant libraries to be installed when prompted):
 * RTClib - by Adafruit
 * LCD_I2C - by Blackhack